OpenLifelogQA: An Open-Ended Multi-Modal Lifelog Question-Answering Dataset: Acknowledgments

-\begin{acks} This research was conducted with the financial support of Research Ireland at ADAPT, the Research Ireland Centre for AI-Driven Digital Content Technology at Dublin City University [13/RC/21-06\_P2].
-For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission. \end{acks}
+This research was conducted with the financial support of Research Ireland at ADAPT, the Research Ireland Centre for AI-Driven Digital Content Technology at Dublin City University [13/RC/21-06\_P2] and [18/CRT/6223].
+For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.